 The "Create a State" campaign - conceived, designed and produced by Los Angeles-based ad agency Industrial Creative - directly links arts education to creativity, innovation and success in every field.
-Billboards, a voucher card program, online initiatives, social networking campaigns and more work together to promote the vital role of the arts in California education, elevate awareness of the Arts Plate and and inspire California drivers to get one million California Arts Plates on the road.
+Billboards, a voucher card program, online initiatives, social networking campaigns and more work together to promote the vital role of the arts in California education, elevate awareness of the Arts Plate and inspire California drivers to create a state of innovation.

-Iconic cultural, business and civic leaders are joining the Million Plates Drive as "Arts Drivers" to represent how creativity plays a vital role for success in a variety of careers.
+Iconic cultural, business and civic leaders have joined the campaign as "Arts Drivers" to represent how creativity plays a vital role for success in a variety of careers.
 By participating in the "Create a State" campaign, they are helping to ensure that California's innovative companies and creative workforce continue to be the envy of the world for generations to come.

-Over 60 percent of the California Arts Council's budget already comes from sales and renewals of the Arts Plate – funding that directly supports and sustains arts education and arts programs for kids and communities all across the state.
+Approximately 60 percent of the California Arts Council's annual budget comes from sales and renewals of the Arts Plate – funding that directly supports and sustains arts education and arts programs for kids and communities all across the state.

 The California Arts Plate was created through special legislation in 1994.
 It is a joint project between the California Arts Council and the Department of Motor Vehicles and was the first specialty plate program in the U.S. designed solely to benefit the arts.
 The plate image is titled "Coastline" and was created by renowned California artist Wayne Thiebaud in 1993.
 Since then the iconic image has become famous worldwide, and sales and renewals of the plate have provided millions of dollars to support arts programs in California.

-By purchasing the Arts Plate, you are joining the drive to generate $40 million annually for arts education programs in California.
-The Million Plates Drive will create a state of innovation and ensure that California continues to be the envy of the world in creative and innovative fields for generations to come.
+By purchasing the Arts Plate, you are joining the drive to generate millions of dollars annually for arts education programs in California.
+Your support will help create a state of innovation and ensure that California continues to be a world leader in creative and innovative fields for generations to come.

-The PERKS program is still under development, check back frequently or sign-up for our newsletter below and we will notify you once the PERKS program has launched and keep you updated as we add benefits to the PERKS program.
+The PERKS program is still under development, check back frequently or sign-up for email updates below and we will notify you once the PERKS program has launched and keep you updated as we add benefits to the PERKS program.